Songs

 Click Here for tab for Dead Flowers by The Rolling Stones

-There is a ton of cool, twangy lead work going on with the electric guitar here.
-But behind that sits a nice base of acoustic guitars which stick to some pretty simple open chords.
-We’ll mainly be using D, G, and A here and there are a few alternate voicings throughout including suspended and add9 chords.
+There is a ton of cool, twangy lead work going on with the electric guitar here, but behind that sits a nice acoustic base, much of which sticks to some pretty simple open chords.
+We’ll mainly be using D, G, and A here, and there are a few alternate voicings throughout, including suspended and add9 chords.

 Hotel California by The Eagles